Alpine: Moderate through Friday

 Treeline: Moderate through Friday

-The avalanche danger will increase throughout the course of each day with exposure to sun and rising freezing levels.
+The avalanche danger will increase with exposure to the sun and mild temperatures.

 Conditions may vary and can change rapidly.
 Check for the most current conditions before heading out into the backcountry.
 Daily updates for the areas adjacent to Whistler/Blackcomb are available at 604-938-7676, or surf to www.whistler-blackcomb.com/weather where there is also a link to the CAA public avalanche bulletin, or call 1-800-667-1105.